ham-radio-software/D-Rats/README.md

 > wget https://github.com/ham-radio-software/D-Rats/blob/master/d-rats_in_mobaxterm_install.sh

-If you are testing a github Pull Request for a new copy of this script, they you need to look up the "raw" URL for the script or you will be getting
+If you are testing a github Pull Request for a new copy of this script, then you need to look up the "raw" URL for the script or you will be getting

 The permission of the script may need to be fixed.
 > chmod 0755 d-rats_in_mobaxterm_install.sh

 Then run the script.
 It will run for a bit and install everything needed to run D-Rats
 > ./d-rats_in_mobaxterm_install.sh

 Then to run use:

 > ./d-rats

 The MobaXterm installs or updates d-rats from the master branch of the git repository.
 The MobaXterm is a new install and will not use any pre-existing D-Rats configuration.
 In MobaXterm, files in your windows drives can be accessed by starting the path with /drives, as in /drives/c/ instead of c:\.

 Cygwin install has not yet been tested.
 MobaXterm uses Cygwin for some of its Linux emulation, with a few changes.
 MobaXterm uses a program named busybox instead of the separate programs that Cygwin and Linux use and then creates aliases to make it appear that the separate programs are installed.
-Those can not be used in the install script and busybox must be used instead, and Cygwin does not use an apt installer.
+Those aliases can not be used in the install script and busybox must be used instead, and Cygwin does not use an apt installer.

 In theory with Cygwin, you can install all the packages that the MobaXterm script installs with the Cygwin Gui installer and then use the commands from the script for PIP installs, D-Rats should install on Cygwin.

 For msys2, the script msys2_packages.sh will hopefully install all the needed packages after you have installed msys2.
 The "dev" parameter is passed to install extra images needed for development, or installing directly from a git archive.

 If the script is updating certain packages, it may need to have the msys2 windows shutdown after running, and then need to be re-run to complete the